nepluno/SoapFilm3D/readme.md

 --------------------
 Running the executables without command line arguments will display usage information.
 All the data files for testing are located in the assets folder.
-Since FMMTL is not supported, running on Windows can be slower than expected.
+Since FMMTL is not supported on Windows, running can be slower than expected.

 Please run the code using the project folder that containing everything (assets, code, etc.) as the working directory.